csudigitalhumanities/cleveland-historical-style-guide/README.md

 Always ask yourself if a given detail is actually required to successfully tell a story.
 It can be tempting to include everything that your research has uncovered, but this can often lead to a story that is scattershot or bogged down by asides.
 Sometimes the solution is to leave things out.
 Other times it may be best to move secondary information into a file caption or standalone factoid.

 Look for inconsistencies in your writing.
-For example, when referring to streets, choose between "Street" and "St." and between "East" and "E." and "Fourth" and "4th" and stick with that choice throughout.
+For example, when referring to numbered street names, choose between "East" and "E." and "Fourth" and "4th" and stick with that choice throughout.

 # III.
 Technical Requirements